-I was thoroughly depressed last week on hearing we won’t get back into the studios or workshops till the end of February and from the way things are looking possibly at all this semester.
-I wrote this: As well as missing the input of and discussion with my contemporaries in the studios and the studio space itself, I had hoped to do some ceramics and printmaking this semester too.
+Last week – It’s thoroughly depressed hearing we won’t get back into the studios or workshops till the end of February and from the way things are looking possibly at all this semester.
+As well as missing the input of and discussion with my contemporaries in the studios and the studio space itself, I had hoped to do some ceramics and printmaking this semester too.
 Such a loss of the precious little time we have at art school and a big downer on our creative spirits.
 The government seems to be putting the arts at the bottom of the pile again and I only hope I can find a little bit of the spirit of rebellion to energise me.

 By the start of term, the 18th January, I was feeling more positive and ideas had started to flow and I was making use of what materials I had around me to start making characters to make into a sort of puppet show.
 I had also tried out a couple of video experiments, using yet unused green screen footage from last term of me doing naked yoga and placed me in different settings of found footage and photos on my phone.
 One in a meadow of wild flowers, where I am shrunk to smaller than the plants, doing yoga among the bees and one with me saluting the red man stop sign at an urban level crossing and appearing in various other Dundee street scenes and royalty free footage of a night-time city-scape with motorway running through it.
 I am dancing around anomalously naked, ridiculously, like some blissed out naturist and doing slightly comic yogic positions on top of shops and on busy roads.
 I tried sampling bits of Shoshana Zuboffs talk on Surveillance capitalism (which I found on YouTube) and added that as the soundtrack.
 She talks about marching into the third decade of the digital century, still naked.